 Undergraduate: Major, Minor

-International Relations (IR) is a multidisciplinary program that provides majors with solid foundations for graduate study or jobs in government, the nonprofit sector, education, diplomacy, and international business.
-Our majors develop knowledge of the historical and political features of the international system, of foreign countries and peoples, and cultivate valuable analytic and communications skills.
+International Relations (IR) is a multidisciplinary program that provides you with solid foundations for graduate study or jobs in government, the nonprofit sector, education, diplomacy, and international business.
+You will develop knowledge of the historical and political features of the international system, of foreign countries and peoples, and cultivate valuable analytic and communications skills.
 International Relations majors may pursue one of four distinct study tracks: International Business, International History, International Politics or Language and World Cultures.

 Fulbright Award Winners